2023-2024 Annual Renewal Form

 Other tools are also available, here.
 These include Self-assessment tools, child safety policy templates, checklists for on-line safety and more.

-FGA Marriage Manual April_2019 ⇐ Please click this link to download your latest updated copy of the Full Gospel Australia Marriage Manual.
+FGA Marriage Manual ⇐ Please click this link to download your latest updated copy of the Full Gospel Australia Marriage Manual.

 Performing marriage ceremonies for people in your community is a privilege, and gives you an opportunity to be involved in people’s lives in a meaningful and prolonged way.
-It is also a duty which carries quite a responsibility and should not be undertaken lightly, nor with a cavalier attitude.
-The Commonwealth and State governments require all marriage services, paperwork and other responsibilities to be undertaken in a timely and circumspect manner, with dignity and the respect it deserves.
+It is also a duty that carries quite a responsibility and should not be undertaken lightly, nor with a cavalier attitude.
+The Commonwealth and State governments require all marriage services, paperwork, and other responsibilities to be undertaken in a timely and circumspect manner, with dignity and the respect it deserves.

-As a representative of God and with the authority of the Full Gospel Churches of Australia and the Commonwealth of Australia, each ordained minister is to carry out the responsibilities of conducting marriage ceremonies with all care, respect and love.
+As a representative of God and with the authority of the Full Gospel Churches of Australia and the Commonwealth of Australia, each ordained minister is to carry out the responsibilities of conducting marriage ceremonies with all care, respect, and love.
 It is the minister’s responsibility to know the law (Marriage Act) and to act entirely within it.

 This Marriage Manual is supplied for your benefit and is kept updated by Full Gospel Australia.
 However, it is each ordained minister’s responsibility to ensure you have the latest copy of this manual, and to check with your State’s department of Births, Deaths and Marriages to ensure your procedures are up-to-date and of the highest quality.

 Please Note: The Forms for ‘Notice of Intended Marriage’ and Marriage Certificates have changed since 9 December 2017.
 Celebrants must use the new forms which can be downloaded from the Attorney General website in their state.